barthap/GroupGifts/README.md

 -Web (jQuery)
 -C# .NET Windows Forms

-I also wrote it just for practise in C++ and Python
+I also wrote it just for practise in C++, Java and Python

 TO DO:
 Rewrite everything to English and improve coding practices